-If you live in the United States and are an American Indian who is born in Canada and who possesses at least 50% American Indian blood, you may obtain a Permanent Resident Card (Green Card) by requesting a creation of record.
+If you prove you are an American Indian born in Canada and have at least 50% American Indian blood, you may be granted admission to the United States without restriction.

 You may be eligible to receive a Green Card (permanent residence) as an American Indian born in Canada if you:

-- Have 50% or more of blood of the American Indian race
+- Have at least 50% American Indian blood;

-You must have proof of this ancestry based on your familial blood relationship to parents, grandparents, and/or great-grand parents who are or were registered members of a recognized Canadian Indian Band or U.S. Indian tribe.
+You must have proof of your American Indian ancestry based on your familial blood relationship to parents, grandparents, and/or great-grandparents who are or were registered members of a recognized Canadian Indian First Nation or U.S. Indian tribe.

 You cannot apply for permanent residence if your tribal membership comes through marriage or adoption.

-- You must schedule an Infopass appointment and appear in person at your local USCIS office.
-You do not have to fill out an application form or pay a fee to request a creation of record.
+- Schedule an InfoPass appointment and appear in person at your local USCIS office.
+You do not have to complete an application or pay a fee to request a creation of record.